 She loves sharing with others everything that she has learned through the years about teaching children at home.
 She believes homeschooling allows children the opportunity to find their passions and to have the time to develop their talents and interests without the stress of hectic schedules.

-Danielle Huff (Events Director)
+Danielle Huff (Community Activities Director)

 Danielle Huff first discovered homeschooling just before her oldest went into kindergarten, and has never turned back!